 Epilepsy is a disorder in which people suffer from chronic seizures, or abnormal electrical discharges in the brain.
 It’s the fourth most common brain disorder in the U.S.

-Seizures are commonly thought of as full-body convulsions, but they can also appear as sudden losses of consciousness or muscle control.
+Seizures may present as full-body convulsions, but they can also appear as sudden losses of consciousness or muscle control.

-Most epilepsy patients use anticonvulsant medicines for treatment, but those with forms of epilepsy that are resistant to drugs often seek alternative treatments.
+Most epilepsy patients use anticonvulsant drugs for treatment.
+But those with forms of epilepsy that are resistant to drugs often seek alternative treatments.

-One theory is that in the brains of epilepsy patients, which are preconditioned to have abnormal increases in electrical activity, CBD has been shown to reduce calcium transmission between certain channels, which may play a part in lowering electrical overexcitement.
+One theory has to do with special characteristics of the brains of epilepsy patients.
+These brains are preconditioned to have abnormal increases in electrical activity.
+Because CBD has been shown to reduce calcium transmission between certain channels, this may play a part in lowering electrical overexcitement.

 Other theories focus on CBD’s ability to inhibit the uptake of adenosine, a substance that affects electrical transmission between synapses in the brain, and CBD’s ability to reduce the release of glutamine in the GPR55 receptor.
-Glutamine is the most prevalent neurotransmitter, and GPR55 is related to the more prominent cannabinoid receptor CB1R, which has been shown to play a role in regulating electrical activity in the brain.
+Glutamine is the most prevalent neurotransmitter, and GPR55 is related to the more prominent cannabinoid receptor CB1R.
+Studies show that this receptor plays a role in regulating electrical activity in the brain.

-Because CB1R is activated more firmly by THC than CBD, CBD is not understood to play a direct role in that cannabinoid receptor’s potential to reduce seizures.
+Because CB1R is activated more firmly by tetrahydrocannabinol, or THC, than by CBD, CBD is not understood to play a direct role in that cannabinoid receptor’s potential to reduce seizures.